IOTechSystems/xrt-examples/AzureSphere/docs/ubuntu-installation.md

 ## Updating the XRT package on ubuntu

-When updating the xrt packages with a newer version, it is recommended that you reinstall the azure sphere SDK to ensure we have a clean sysroots directory.
+When updating the XRT packages with a newer version, it is recommended that you reinstall the azure sphere SDK to ensure we have a clean sysroots directory.

-If xrt was installed using `apt`, please do an `apt remove` before running any `apt-get install` commands.
+If XRT was installed using `apt`, please do an `apt remove` before running any `apt-get install` commands.

-If xrt was installed manually, the cleanest way to install would be removing the entire sysroots directory that xtr was installed in, and reinstalling the azure sdk.
+If XRT was installed manually, the cleanest way to install would be removing the entire sysroots directory that XRT was installed in, and reinstalling the azure sdk.